Birational contraction of genus two tails in the moduli space of genus four curves I: h-stable curves and pointed curves

-we can pass to $\bar M_{2,1}$ whose birational geometry has been extensively studied in \cite{Rulla}.\footnote{This approach is originally due to Brendan Hassett.} But to use his results in studying the birational geometry of $\bar M_4^{hs}$, we need to have a map for $\bar M_4^{hs}$ corresponding to $j$ in (\ref{E:m21tom4}) above, which breaks $\dhs_2$ into two components: any curve in $\dhs_2$ is by definition a union of two genus two curves meeting in one node.
+\end{lemma} We shall therefore study the map associated to $K_{\bar M_4^{hs}} + 2/3 \dhs$.
+An overarching principle of the Hassett-Keel program is that the intermediate maps contract the boundary divisors $\Delta_1, \Delta_2, \dots$ one by one (up to the point where $\Delta_i$ is of general type), so we seek extremal rays for $K_{\bar M_4^{hs}} + \frac23 \dhs$ generated by a curve in the boundary divisor $\dhs_2$.
+For this purpose, we shall use the degree two finite map and pass to $\bar M_{2,1}$, whose birational geometry has been extensively studied in \cite{Rulla}.
+But to use Rulla's results in studying the birational geometry of $\bar M_4^{hs}$, we need to have a map for $\bar M_4^{hs}$ analogous to (\ref{E:m21tom4}) above, which breaks $\dhs_2$ into two components.
 Since such component curves may have an ordinary cusp or a tacnode, we need to construct a compact moduli space of pointed curves allowing these singularities.
 This is the task we carry out in \S\ref{S:pointed-hs}.
 Here, we sketch the construction and summarize the main properties of the new moduli space.